Schoyen/noodle-adder/README.md

 - Use Tensorflow with TPU's to speed up the calculations.
 - Replace ALU's in CPU's to use this highly optimized eight bit adder.

+## Known limitations
+The only know limitation is that the program is not installable on Nokia 3310.
+There is no reason to suspect that it isn't installable on any other device though.